thelasttoto/dir/README.md

 ## Artifacts distribution

-All artifacts are tagged using the [Semantic Versioning](https://semver.org/) and follow the checked out source code tags.
+All artifacts are tagged using the [Semantic Versioning](https://semver.org/) and follow the checked-out source code tags.
-It is not advised to use artifacts with mismatching versions.
+It is not advised to use artifacts with mismatched versions.

 ### Container images